yanick/blog_entries/contactsheet/README.md

 ---
-title: A contact sheet for your website
 url: contact-sheet
-format: markdown
 created: 2012-03-03
 tags:
     - Perl
     - Dancer
 ---

+# A contact sheet for your website

 I'm in the throes of a major redesign of the site of my comic book, [Académie des Chasseurs de Primes](http://academiedeschasseursdeprimes.ca).
 Like any of those redesign, it involves a lot of CSS whack-a-mole.
 Fine-tuning